Binary Choice and American Politics in the Age of Complexity - The Globalist

 Among the democratic countries of the world, the United States stands nearly alone with such a strict two-party system.

-While other nations, such as the United Kingdom, Canada and Australia, share similar regimes in terms of first-past-the-post elections and a dislike of proportional representation, those countries also have significant presences by additional parties, even if they don’t win nationally.
+While other nations, such as the United Kingdom and Canada, share similar regimes in terms of first-past-the-post elections and a dislike of proportional representation, those countries also have significant presences by additional parties, even if they don’t win nationally.

 Perhaps only Jamaica and Malta, two small island nations of the former British Empire, can be considered strict two-party systems, alongside the United States.